 Located inside the Visitor’s Center at Pocahontas State Park, the newly renovated Discovery Center has nature-themed crafts, interactive playscapes, like a tent, kayak with paddles, pretend campfire, and more.
 There are also activities to teach about animal tracks, particularly animals you’re likely to see at the park.

 The Nature Center is home to several critters, including snakes, turtles, frogs, and more.
-The Park Rangers are on hand to answer questions, and help visitors learn more about the many animals who call Pocahontas home.
+The Park Rangers are on hand to answer questions and help visitors learn more about the many animals who call Pocahontas home.

-Want to learn more about Pocahontas Park?
+Want to learn more about Pocahontas State Park?
 Read this post about the various activities your family can try while there.

 Local Libraries